doug-wade/generator-koa-angular/README.md

 A [Yeoman](http://yeoman.io/) generator for using [Koa.js](http://koajs.com/) with [Angular.js](https://angularjs.org/).
 See [the example repository](https://github.com/prekolna/example-koa-angular) to browse the generated boilerplate, or see [the example site live](http://dougwade.io).

 # Usage

-Install yo, gulp, bower, generator-angular and generator-karma:
+Install yo, gulp, bower, and generator-koa-angular:

     npm install -g gulp bower yo generator-koa-angular